 1. Barcelos pottery and ceramics

 Barcelos has inspired many varieties of ceramics and pottery over the years, from earthenware pots to bushy-eyebrowed ladies.
-We tried to visit the pottery museum, Museu de Olaria, but the building was closed for renovations.
+We tried to visit the pottery museum, Museu de Olaria, but the building was closed for renovations (Update 2016: The museum has reopened, although I haven’t had chance to visit).
 Luckily, the tourist information office had an impressive array of ceramic figurines on display that reflect the range of styles and the local culture.
-The museum may be open again by the time you visit but check first.

 5. Timeless shops

-The main shopping street of Barcelos, Rua António Barroso isn’t long but if you want to step back in time, visit one of the many shops that haven’t changed a bit since they first opened decades ago.
+The main shopping street of Barcelos, Rua António Barroso, is fairly short but if you want to step back in time, visit one of the many shops that haven’t changed a bit since they first opened decades ago.
 There are modern shops, too, of course, but these treasures offer a glimpse into a different way of life.

 As well as ceramics, there are plenty of other handmade products on offer in Barcelos, some of which you can watch being made.
-As soon as we entered the showroom cum workshop of the coppersmith, he grabbed a mallet, plonked himself on a stool and started bashing away at a copper bowl for our entertainment.
-He’s got a collection of tools that would set many a man’s heart racing and some very fine pieces for sale.
+As soon as we entered the coppersmith’s showroom cum workshop, he grabbed a mallet, plonked himself on a stool and started bashing away at a copper bowl for our entertainment.
+He has a collection of tools that would set many a man’s heart racing and some fine copper pieces for sale.

 We found another metal worker purely by chance.
 I happened to glance through an open window and spotted this guy transforming tin cans into what look like mini watering cans but I suspect they are for pouring olive oil.
 You can buy them at the market and souvenir shops.